Superfood Spotlight: All About Avocados

 Nutrition researchers have found that avocado consumption is associated with eating healthier, better cholesterol readings, and even slimmer waistlines.
 People who regularly eat avocados have significantly lower body weight, BMI (body mass index), and waist circumference, and higher HDL (good cholesterol levels) than people who don’t eat the fruit, according to a study published in Nutrition Journal.
 What’s more, the researchers found that avocado eaters are 50 percent less likely to suffer from metabolic syndrome, the conditions that often lead to diabetes.
 The researchers state that eating avocados is “associated with better diet quality and nutrient intake,” meaning that adding them to your meals leads to eating better overall.

-Superfood Saturday: Even More Reasons to Be Sweet on Sweet Potatoes
+Superfood Spotlight: Even More Reasons to Be Sweet on Sweet Potatoes

 Read More